MikeIrlbeck/Nextjs-markdown-blog/posts/what-is-a-processor.md

 Prior to serving the food, you are seasoning the food with spices.
 To get spices, you must walk outside of the kitchen and into the pantry.
 Instead of walking back and forth each time you want to add some pepper, you bring the pepper shaker with you into the kitchen because you will be using it frequently.
 This introduces the concept of _locality_, tasks that are performed have a high likelihood of being performed again.
 In processing, this is similar to how data currently being used is cached or saved nearby as it is likely to be used again.

 But how do you know how much food to make?
 Since you are unable to know the future with perfect certainty, you must make a prediction.
-Similarly, the processor _predicts_ the future by learn patterns which allows it to begin fetching 'spices' or data prior to the 'recipe' or instruction needing them.
+Similarly, the processor _predicts_ the future by learning patterns which allows it to begin fetching 'spices' or data prior to the 'recipe' or instruction needing them.

 As you can see, the tasks can be divided amongst the people helping out.
 Here are a few key principles:

 - some steps require others to occur before them
 - some steps can be performed at the same time (in parllel)

-## Processor Analogy
+## Breaking Down a Processor

 A processor is a piece of hardware that produces an output for an input.